Gaming-With-Portals/CruelerThanDAT/README.md

 - Game-link
 - Keyboard controls for WMB viewing

-### Build requirements:
-- DirectX Legacy SDK (2010)
-    - The DXSDK_DIR environment variable should be set.
-The installer for the SDK will do it for you usually, if it doesn't set it to the path containing the Include and Lib folders.
-- libcurl (static, MSVC, headers)
+## Building From Source
+### With Visual Studio
+#### Requirements
+- [DirectX Legacy SDK (2010)](https://www.microsoft.com/en-us/download/details.aspx?id=6812): The DXSDK_DIR environment variable will be created by the installer automatically, but if something goes wrong with that part, compilation will fail and you'll have to set it manually.
-    - The FBXSDK_DIR environment variable should be set manually.
+- [FBX SDK](https://aps.autodesk.com/developer/overview/fbx-sdk): The FBXSDK_DIR environment variable should be set manually.
 Set it to the path containing the include and lib folders.
-- FBX SDK
+- [Perl](https://learn.perl.org/installing/windows.html): The [Chocolatey package](https://community.chocolatey.org/packages/StrawberryPerl) is recommended due to ease of installation.
+- [Visual Studio 2022](https://visualstudio.microsoft.com/) with the C++ toolset (Older versions may or may not be supported at a later date)
+- [CMake](https://cmake.org/): The [Chocolatey package](https://community.chocolatey.org/packages/cmake) is recommmended due to ease of installation.

+#### Instructions
+1. Clone the repository recursively.
+If using git from a terminal, run `git clone --recursive https://github.com/ChloeZamorano/CruelerThanDAT`.
+Cloning recursively will ensure the cURL submodule won't be missing.
+2. Run the command `premake5 vs2022` in the root folder of the repository.
+This will generate project files for Visual Studio 2022, including the cURL dependency and CruelerThanDAT itself.
+3. Upon opening the generated Visual Studio solution file, you may open it normally like any other and compile a debug or release build by pressing F7.

+### With GNU Make
+#### Requirements
+- [DirectX Legacy SDK (2010)](https://www.microsoft.com/en-us/download/details.aspx?id=6812): The DXSDK_DIR environment variable will be created by the installer automatically, but if something goes wrong with that part, compilation will fail and you'll have to set it manually.
-    - The CURL_DIR environment variable should be set manually.
+- [FBX SDK](https://aps.autodesk.com/developer/overview/fbx-sdk): The FBXSDK_DIR environment variable should be set manually.
 Set it to the path containing the include and lib folders.
+- [Perl](https://learn.perl.org/installing/windows.html): The [Chocolatey package](https://community.chocolatey.org/packages/StrawberryPerl) is recommended due to ease of installation.
+- [CMake](https://cmake.org/): The [Chocolatey package](https://community.chocolatey.org/packages/cmake) is recommmended due to ease of installation.
+- [GNU Make](https://www.gnu.org/software/make/): The [Chocolatey package](https://community.chocolatey.org/packages/make) is recommmended due to ease of installation.
+- [LLVM](https://llvm.org/): For the Clang compiler specifically.
+The [Chocolatey package](https://community.chocolatey.org/packages/llvm) is recommmended due to ease of installation.

+#### Instructions
+1. Clone the repository recursively.
+If using git from a terminal, run `git clone --recursive https://github.com/ChloeZamorano/CruelerThanDAT`.
+Cloning recursively will ensure the cURL submodule won't be missing.
+2. Run the command `premake5 gmake` in the root folder of the repository.
+This will generate project files for GNU Make, including the cURL dependency and CruelerThanDAT itself.
+3. Compile with GNU Make:
+    - To compile cURL, run `make config=debug cURL`, where `debug` can be replaced with `release`, and the `-j` option may be specified for faster build times; for example `-j4` to use 4 threads, or any desired amount.
+    - To compile CruelerThanDAT, run `make config=debug CruelerThanDAT`.
+Note this will fail if you don't compile cURL first.
+    - To compile everything, run `make config=debug all`.
+This will compile cURL and then CruelerThanDAT in that order the same as the above commands.